VarshithaCVasireddy/Cuisine-Predictor/README.md

 - predictor.find_closest function is called in order to find the top N dishes by considering the ingredients given.
 Arguments passed are nn, ingredient and N. The results are taken into the dictionary with the key as "closest".
 <br/>
 - The output where data is collected is changed into json format and is printed onto the screen.
 This is the output that is expected.
 ~~~
  print(json.dumps(output, indent=2))
 ~~~
+If something went wrong then the except block error is written.

 ## Tests
 In the tests I tested all the 5 functions functionalities of predictor.py file.